JetBrains/guide/site/java/tutorials/gitlab-merge-requests/logging-in/index.md

 title: Logging in to GitLab
 topics: []
 author: md
-subtitle: Logging in to GitLab from IntelliJ IDEA
+subtitle: Logging in to GitLab from IntelliJ IDEA.
 thumbnail: ./thumbnail.png
 ---